 NOAA Fisheries collaborates with a variety of international marine science organizations.
-These groups provide a venue for fishery scientists to collaborate and address new challenges impacting fisheries and living marine resources.
+These groups provide a venue for fishery scientists to collaborate.

 International Council for the Exploration of the Sea (ICES)

 The International Council for the Exploration of the Sea (ICES) is an intergovernmental marine science organization, meeting societal needs for impartial evidence on the state and sustainable use of our seas and oceans.
-The goal of ICES is to advance and share scientific understanding of marine ecosystems and the services they provide and to use this knowledge to generate state-of-the-art advice for meeting conservation, management, and sustainability goals.
-ICES is a network of more than 5,000 scientists from over 700 marine institutes in our 20 member countries and beyond; 1,500 scientists participate in our activities annually.
-Through strategic partnerships, ICES works in the Atlantic Ocean and also extends into the Arctic, the Mediterranean Sea, the Black Sea, and the North Pacific Ocean.
+The goal of ICES is to advance and share scientific understanding of marine ecosystems and the services they provide and to use this knowledge to provide advice for meeting conservation, management, and sustainability goals.
+ICES is a network of more than 5,000 scientists from over 700 marine institutes in 20 member countries and beyond.
+1,500 scientists participate in our activities annually.
+Through strategic partnerships, ICES works in the Atlantic Ocean, the Arctic, the Mediterranean Sea, the Black Sea, and the North Pacific Ocean.

 ICES formed in 1902 and the United States joined in 1912.
 Historically, ICES activities were focused on fisheries, but current ICES activities are much broader and include aquaculture, ecosystem observations, ecosystem processes and dynamics, fisheries, and human interactions.
 ICES also supports strategic initiatives on climate change effects on marine ecosystems and better understanding human dimensions of marine ecosystems.
 The ICES Strategic Plan defines the direction and priorities relating to science, data, and advice, and to develop the capacity needed to fulfill this commitment.
 The ICES Science Plan identifies seven interrelated scientific priorities and how our network will address them.
 Jon Hare, Science and Research Director of the Northeast Fisheries Science Center is the official U.S. representative to ICES, and more than 100 U.S. scientists, both governmental and academic. are involved in ICES activities.